-The main job of overpronation stability running shoes is to completely immobilize the feet to prevent excessive foot motions during running, but research is now beginning to show that such footwear immobilizes the foot too much and may actually be a risky prospect in preventing injury.
+Certain running shoes may actually do more harm than good.
+For instance, overpronation stability running shoes, which are made to completely immobilize the feet to prevent excessive foot motions (over-pronation) during running, may actually be a risky prospect in preventing injuries.

-Most interesting, foot overpronation may not be a bad thing after all as some studies have found that overpronated feet do not disrupt the kinetic chain up the leg and may not be the highly injurious risk factor as once so strongly presumed.
-In fact, foot pronation overall, is the body’s built-in, natural mechanical support that may be an important asset to impact protection, and if tampered with, you may be operating from a position of weakness during running.
+Most interesting, foot overpronation while running may not actually be a bad thing after all as many studies have found that overpronated feet during running doesn’t disrupt the kinetic chain up the leg and therefore may not be the highly injurious risk factor as once so strongly presumed.
+In fact, foot pronation is the body’s natural, built-in mechanical support that may be an important asset to impact protection as well as footstep stability, but if tampered with through the use of external support, you may be operating from a position of weakness instead of strength when you run.

-Another big problem with overpronation stability running shoes is that because they immobilize the feet too much, and these shoes also typically have an extremely unergonomic fit such that they’re too narrow in the front, too inflexible and have an elevated heel, the foot’s natural postural arrangement along with its muscles, tendons, soft tissues and bones are never able to fully engage effectively.
-Not to mention, widespread intrinsic muscle activity in the feet essential for keeping the foot’s muscles strong and tolerant, is dramatically reduced.
-From these consequences, structural and strength deficits to the feet may easily arise and more structural and functional strength problems will build with more long-term dependency on these shoes.
-This is why over-reliance on motion control stability running shoes can be a grim situation for the feet.
+One big problem with overpronation stability running shoes is they typically have an extremely unergonomic fit that goes against the natural shape and function of the human foot.
+For instance, these shoes are too narrow in the front, too inflexible and have a massively elevated heel.
+These negative factors add up to abnormal foot postures, altered foot-joint mechanics, sensory feedback deficits and because of the shoes rigidity and inflexibility, the foot’s muscles, tendons, soft tissues and bones are never able to fully engage functionally and effectively.
+Not to mention, widespread intrinsic muscle activity in the feet, essential for keeping the foot’s muscles functionally strong and tolerant, is dramatically reduced which leads to structural and strength deficits.
+This is why long-term use of motion control stability running shoes can be a grim situation for the feet.

-Now a study finds that deficits in the foot’s intrinsic muscle activity is also a very significant producer of weakened components of the longitudinal arch and insufficient shock absorption during initial weight-bearing at ground contact (Noh et al. 2015) during running.
-These are defections that you don’t want to be sustained during running because it may reduce the elastic power of the arch (less spring) and may amplify impact which may make the plantar fascia as well as the lower leg muscles work harder in attenuating shock.
+For instance, a 2015 study published in the European Journal Sport Science found that deficits in the foot’s intrinsic muscle activity was a significant producer of weakened components of the longitudinal arch which led to insufficient shock absorption during initial weight-bearing at ground-contact during running.
+These are defections that you don’t want to be sustained during running because it may not only reduce the elastic power of the arch, making the foot less spring-loaded and less economical, it may also spark hyper-pronation and amplify impact and torsional loads on the leg and may force the plantar fascia as well as the calves to work harder in attenuating shock and stabilizing the foot at each step.

-What more can a strong foot do in addition to driving a significant amount of balance control and helping bring down impact during running?
-Strong feet may offer more pronatory support than overpronation stability running shoes.
-Further evidence by Miller et al. (2001) found when the foot’s ligaments are strong, they provide enough passive support to help keep pronation within a safe range as well as maintain the structural integrity of the foot, suggesting that a stronger foot may be fully able to manage pronation without the aid of any external intervention.
+Conversely, a strong foot and its arch may offer more pronatory support and therefore impact protection and footstep stability than overpronation stability running shoes.
+Evidence of this came from a study by Miller et al. (2001) which found that strong foot ligaments provide enough passive support to help keep pronation within a safe, tolerable range and maintains the structural integrity of the entire foot, suggesting that a stronger foot may be able to reliably manage pronation without the aid of any external intervention.

 How to Increase Intrinsic Muscle Activity in the Feet to Keep them Strong for Running?

-What’s scientifically interesting is that the foot’s intrinsic muscle activity largely depends on the amount of ground sensory inputs infusing through the bottom of the feet as these sensory inputs activate a range of plantar (foot) nerve cells that switches on a range of responses within the foot, including intrinsic muscle activity.
+What’s scientifically interesting is the foot’s intrinsic muscle activity largely depends on the amount of ground sensory inputs infusing through the underfoot as these sensory inputs activate a range of underfoot nerves that directly switch on a range of responses within the foot, including intrinsic muscle activation, responsible for functionally strengthening the feet.

-If you follow the evidence, you’ll notice that there’s enough data showing that walking and running barefoot seems to be the most effective means in providing the sensory richness necessary for optimal intrinsic muscle activity responses throughout the foot.
-What this means is that the real potential to promote a natural rebuilding of a stronger, more capable foot is with increasing your barefoot activity indoors and outdoors as its proven to have stronger influence on meeting the sensory needs of the feet to help you have more enhanced plantar muscle activity as compared with thick cushioned stability footwear.
+If you follow the evidence, you’ll notice there’s enough data showing walking and running barefoot is very, if not the most effective means in providing the sensory richness needed for optimal intrinsic muscle activity responses in the feet.
+This means the real potential to promote a natural, re-building of functionally stronger, more enduring feet is with increased barefoot activity indoors and outdoors as its proven to have a stronger influence on meeting the sensory needs of the feet that goes into more enhanced muscle activation as compared with thick cushioned stability footwear.

-- Part of the optimized sensory richness when barefooting includes direct deformation of the plantar surface which is directly tied to immediate increases in plantar muscle activity whereas thick soles of a stability shoe blocks direct deformation of the plantar surface, rendering the plantar sensory nerves less active and less able to stimulate intrinsic muscle activity.
+- Part of the optimized sensory input when barefoot includes direct deformation of the underfoot surface which is very essential because it directly increases muscle activity throughout the foot, but in footwear with thicker soles, direct deformation of the underfoot surface is blocked, rendering underfoot sensory nerves much less active and less able to stimulate intrinsic muscle activity.

 The Take Home Message

-Because the foot can develop its own motion control protections and improve pronatonary abnormalities through barefoot running and walking, is why I always suggest to make barefooting a more common practice for yourself.
-Paradoxically, improvements in injury prevention are often mixed in runners who wear motion control stability running shoes because these shoes may force the feet into extreme positions, resulting in overpronated feet or these shoes can restrict natural foot pronatory patterns, pushing the kinetic chain from the natural order up the leg.
+Paradoxically, improvements in injury prevention are often mixed in runners who wear motion control stability running shoes because these shoes may force the feet into extreme positions, resulting in overpronated feet.
+These shoes also restrict natural foot pronatory patterns, pushing the kinetic chain from the natural order up the leg, while simultaneous causing the feet to progressive weaken.
+Because through barefoot running and walking, the foot can develop its own motion control protections and improve pronatonary abnormalities, is why I always suggest to make barefooting a common practice for yourself!

 Mann, R., & Inman, V. T. (1964).
 Phasic activity of intrinsic muscles of the foot.
 Journal of Bone and Joint Surgery, 46, 469 – 481.